chrispsn/mesh/README.md

 Specifically, Mesh is a spreadsheet UI wrapper around a text file editor.
 Actions on the grid are automatically translated to changes in the JavaScript code.

-Mesh's aim is to help people maximise their personal productivity.
+Mesh helps people maximise their personal productivity and to share their work with others.
 Consider Mesh if you:

 - use JavaScript, but want rapid visual feedback and a convenient grid UI
 - use spreadsheets, but feel constrained by Excel's limitations.